YARC-Official/Genrelizer/README-draft.md

 ## What Genrelizer is _not_
 * **Genrelizer is not a tool for making new charts; it's a tool for categorizing old ones.** If you're making new charts, you don't need to consult Genrelizer.
 Just pick an official _YARG_ genre, then add any level of detail you want in the `sub_genre` field.
 Genrelizer is here to clean up external content where the original charter isn't around anymore to clarify their intent; it doesn't need to get involved with new charts.

 * **Genrelizer is not a definitive list of how subgenres _must_ be categorized.** Genrelizer's mappings are only meant to be best-guesses when all we have is a single, nonstandard genre name to work with.
 We know it might be controversial to see `Deathcore` under `Death/Black Metal`, but that doesn't mean we think that that's the _only_ way to categorize it.
 If you want your deathcore chart to be categorized under `Metalcore` instead, you can set the `genre` and `sub_genre` fields accordingly, and Genrelizer won't intervene.
 Heck, you could use `Bubblegum Pop` as a subgenre under `Grindcore` and Genrelizer wouldn't bat an eye.
-It's only when `genre` is unrecognized that Genrelizer starts making decisions.
+It's only when `genre` is unrecognized that Genrelizer starts making decisions about where things belong (with some minor exceptions; see below).

-* **Genrelizer is not (usually) going to save you from updating your charts if _YARG_ adds a new official genre.** Say you have a polka chart, and you've set `genre = World ; sub_genre = Polka`, but then we at the _YARG_ team decide that polka music deserves its own entire genre tag.
+* **Genrelizer is not (usually) going to save you from updating your charts if _YARG_ adds a new official genre.** Say you have a polka chart, and you've set `genre = World / sub_genre = Polka`, but then we at the _YARG_ team decide that polka music deserves its own entire genre tag.
 Since your chart still has a legitimate `genre` tag (`World`), Genrelizer isn't going to touch it.
 If you want to make use of that new `Polka` genre, you're going to have to update the chart yourself.

   There are, however, two exceptions to this rule: